sebastiengunther/EasyTableTooltip/README.md

 [EasyTooltip](https://github.com/sebastiengunther/EasyTableTooltip/) is a Qlik Sense extension, which allows you to add tooltip on Qlik table columns.
 <br/>
-It can contain expression as text or image URL.
+It can contain text or image URL.
+It's possible to use expression.
 <br/>
 This extension is developped by [EasyNeo](https://www.easyneo.fr/).
 <br/>